 A cookie is a file that is downloaded to the User’s computer when accessing certain websites.
-Cookies allow a website, among other things, to store and retrieve information about the browsing habits of the User or his or her computer and, depending on the information they contain and the way in which he or she uses his or her computer, cookies can be used to recognize the User.
+Cookies enable the website, among other things, to store and retrieve data about users’ browsing habits or their equipment and, depending on the data they contain and the way the equipment is used, they may be used to recognise to User.

 2. Types of cookies that this Website can use.

-Proprietary cookies: These are the cookies that are sent to the User's computer terminal from a computer or domain managed by the Owner and from which the service requested by the User is provided.
+Proprietary cookies: These cookies are sent to the user’s equipment from a server or domain managed by the Owner and from which the service requested by the user is provided.

-• Third-party cookies: These are the cookies to the User’s computer terminal from a computer or domain that is not managed by the Owner, but rather by another entity that processes the data obtained through the cookies.
+Third party cookies: Those that are sent to the user’s device from a computer or domain that is not managed by the Owner but by another entity that processes the data obtained through cookies.

-• Session cookies: These are a type of cookie designed to collect and store data while the User accesses a website.
+Session cookies: A type of cookie designed to request and store data while the user accesses a website.

-Persistent cookies: These are a type of cookie in which the data remains stored on the terminal and may be accessed and processed during a period defined by the person responsible for the cookie, and that may range from a few minutes to several years.
+Persistent cookies: These cookies store data in the terminal and can be accessed and processed during a period defined by the person responsible for the cookie, which can range from a few minutes to several years.

-• Analysis cookies: These are the cookies that are either processed by the Owner or by third parties that make it possible to quantify the number of Users and thus perform a measurement and statistical analysis of the Users' use of the service offered.
-For this, their browsing is analyzed for the purpose of improving the offering of products or services provided.
+Analysis cookies: These are used by the Owner or by third parties to enable the number of users to be quantified and thus statistically measure and analyse how Users use the service offered.
+Your browsing is therefore analysed in order to improve the offer of products or services that are offered.

-Advertising cookies: These are cooking that make the management of advertising spaces as efficient as possible, that, if applicable, the Owner has included in the Website, application, or platform from which the requested service is provided, based on criteria such as published content or the frequency with which advertisements are shown.
+Advertising cookies: These enable the most effective management possible of any advertising spaces that the Owner has included on the Website, application or platform from which a requested service is provided based on criteria such as content published or advertisement display frequency.

-The User may allow, block or delete cookies installed on the computer through the configuration of the options of the installed browsers.
-If the User does not allow the installation of cookies on his or her browser, it is possible that he or she may be unable to access some of the sections of the Website.
-Information on how to configure cookies according to the browser used may be found in the following links (links valid as of the date of publication of this text)
+Users may enable, block or delete the cookies installed on their equipment by configuring the options in the browser.
+If they do not enable cookie installation in their browser, they may not be able to access some sections of the Website.
+Information on how to configure cookies depending on the browser used can be found at the following links (links valid as of the date of publication of this text).

-The Owner is not liable for the content and accuracy of the privacy policies of third parties included in the links in this Legal Notice.
+The Owner is not responsible for the content or veracity of the privacy policies of third parties included in the links in this Legal Notice.

-The Owner declines any liability regarding the content and accuracy of the information and privacy policies regarding third-party cookies.
+The Owner declines any responsibility regarding the content and veracity of the information and privacy policies regarding third-party cookies.

 5. Web Analytics – Google Analytics

 This Website may use Google Analytics, a web analytics tool provided by Google, Inc., whose registered office is located at 1600 Amphitheater Parkway, Mountain View (California), CA 94043, United States (“Google”).
-This tool allows the Owner to find out the degree of involvement of Users with the Website, with the ability to consult various reports that describe how Users interact with the Website in order to improve it.
-Google Analytics collects information anonymously, providing information on usage trends for the site without identifying its users.
+This tool enables the Owner to know the degree of Users’ involvement with the Website, with the possibility of consulting various reports that describe how Users interact with the Website in order to improve it.
+Google Analytics collects information anonymously; that is, it reports the website’s trends without identifying its users.

-Google Analytics uses first-party “cookies", which are text files located on the computer, to track the interactions of Users on the Website.
-These cookies are used to store information such as, for example, the time of the visit, whether the User has been to the site before, and what site this Website has recommended that the User visit.
+Google Analytics uses first-party “cookies,” which are text files located on the computer, to track Users’ interactions on the Website.
+These cookies are used to store information such as, for example, the time of the visit, whether the User has been to the site before and which site recommended the User to visit this Website in question.
 Browsers do not share first-party cookies from the same domain.

-All computers and devices connected to the Internet are assigned a unique number known as the "Internet protocol address” or “IP address.”
-Since these numbers are usually assigned based on the country, IP addresses are often used to identify the country, state, and city from which the computer is connected to the Internet.
-Google Analytics records the IP address of the Users who visit the Website so that the Owner may know from which parts of the planet the site is being visited.
-This method is called “IP geolocation".
+All computers and devices connected to the internet are assigned a unique number known as the “internet protocol address” or “IP address.”
+Since these numbers are usually assigned by country, IP addresses are often used to identify the country, state, and city from which the computer is connected to the internet.
+Google Analytics records the IP address of the Users who visit the Website so that the Owner can know the parts of the planet from which the site is being visited.
+This method is called “IP geolocation.”
 Google Analytics does not provide information about the actual IP address.

-The Google Analytics terms of service prohibit the tracking or collection of personal data that identifies a person (such as, for example, name, email address or billing information, as well as other associated data) through Google Analytics or the association of personal information with web analytics data.
+Google Analytics terms of service prohibit tracking or collection of personal data that identifies a person (such as name, email address or billing information, as well as other associated data) using Google Analytics or associating personal information with web analytics data.

-The Owner may control the information that Google can use and decide whether or not the Owner wants Google to use this data through the Google Analytics data sharing options.
+The Owner can control the information that Google can use and decide whether or not Google may use this data through the Google Analytics data sharing options.
 The data is used to improve Google products and services.